Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/organisation-details.md

   <figcaption>Delete organisation request email</figcaption>
 </figure>

-- In step two, once the system administrator receives the email, they will be able to click on the provided link to the UI-management with the embedded token to proceed with the deletion.
-The system administrator will need to have a valid user for the Cognigy UI-Management system.
+2. Once the system administrator receives the email, they will be able to click on the provided link to the _Management UI_ with the embedded token to proceed with the deletion.
+The system administrator will need to have a valid user for the Cognigy Management UI.<br />
+After logging in to the Management UI, the user sees a button to trigger the actual deletion process.<br />

+???+ warning "**Clicking on this button marks the point of no return in deleting the whole organisation!**"

-Once in the UI-Management, the user will be able to see a button to trigger the actual deletion process.
-Finally, once the deletion process has been completed the system administrator will receive an email notifying that the organisation is completely removed.
+ Finally, once the deletion process has been completed, the system administrator will receive an email notifying them that the organisation has been completely removed.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/delete-organisation-delete_org_management_ui.png" width="100%" />